 ANTH 355.
 Death and Burial.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 Prerequisite: ANTH 103 or ANTH 105.
 Explores beliefs about the dead across time and space, the transformations physical bodies undergo after death and how archaeologists investigate human remains to interpret the beliefs and social practices of past cultures.
+Crosslisted as: RELS 355.

 ANTH 364.
 Mythology and Folklore.
 3 Hours.